 The aim of the workshop is to deepen the understanding and develop the skills around postprison inclusion of former terrorists.
 The first sessions will be dedicated to understanding disengagement and social inclusion while special attention will be awarded to developing good working alliance.
 The next sessions will focus on how a pre and post-release program could look like with this special group.
 Participants will be invited to act as if they are former jihadists ready to be released and therefore will develop 'an inside' and 'direct' understanding of how such a program is felt like.
 The final sessions will go beyond the individual perspective and will cover issues such as community involvement, reducing stigma, avoiding discrimination and promoting social justice.
 Participants will be encouraged to develop a more critical approach to social inclusion were individuals are perceived in interaction with complex and, sometimes, hostile social forces.
-Additional guests will be invited to contribute to different topics in order to bring in more and diverse expertise and 'hands on' inputs.
+Professor Esther Montero (Spain) and Håkan Järvå (Sweden) will be invited speakers at the workshop to contribute to different topics in order to bring in more and diverse expertise and 'hands on' inputs.
 This workshop will build on the experience of the previous Summer School and will not duplicate any of the former themes, thus participants in the former Summer Schools are welcomed.

-Tranforming conflict in polarised societies
+Transforming conflict in polarised societies

-By Gian Luigi Lepri and Hugh Campbell
+By Gian Luigi Lepri and Hugh Campbell.
+Moderator: TBC

 These series of workshop sessions will explore how to work together with different people experiencing polarisation, with the aim of engaging communities and making use of differences (i.e. different opinions, world views, experiences) as an opportunity for growth and transformation.
-Based on the Italian and Northern Irish experience, the trainers will share ideas, stories and practical tools for reducing tensions, encouraging participation and inclusion, promoting dialogue and empowering different (vulnerable) groups involved in conflicts in polarised societies.
+Based on the Italian and Northern Irish experience, the trainers will share ideas, case studies, stories and practical tools for reducing tensions, encouraging participation and inclusion, promoting dialogue and empowering different (vulnerable) groups involved in conflicts in polarised societies, as well as to explore the limits of such restorative interventions.
+The training is meant for criminal justice professionals, in their role of practitioners or experts in crime prevention and security issues, but also in their role as citizens of the (maybe polarised) communities they live in.